 The price sensitivity meter is a set of survey questions that are used to work out how to set prices for products.
 It does so based on a concept of what price most people regard as being reasonable (as opposed to what price will maximize profits, which is the framework more commonly used when setting prices).

-A dataset that has numeric responses to these questions in tabular format:
+A dataset that has numeric responses to these or similar questions:

 - At what price would you consider this PRODUCT/BRAND to be so inexpensive that you would have doubts about its quality? [“Very cheap”]?